Federal Employees: Should You Accept Deferred Resignation?

 1. You may be leaving years of income and health benefits behind.

-If you’re working with an injury or illness that’s impacting how well you do your job, an option like Federal Disability Retirement provides long-term security – think payments and insurance beyond the next 8 months.
+If you’re working with an injury or illness that’s impacting how well you do your job, an option like Federal Disability Retirement provides long-term security – think payments and insurance beyond the limited months on the Deferred Resignation.
 Find out more about the qualifications and requirements to see if you’re a good candidate for the benefit, which offers:

 • Reliable monthly income